semprag/semprag.github.io/style.md

 * use `\sv{}` (provided by `sp.cls`) for semantic evaluation brackets
 * use the `\text{}` macro to wrap object language expressions inside any math environment
 * use the `\co` macro (provided by `sp.cls`) for the "such that" colon in math environments
+* You are free to use British spellings (e.g., "colour") as long as you are consistent in American vs. British spelling throughout the document.

 Believe it or not, the above are the main stumbling blocks for a quick conversion of a manuscript to a publishable S&P paper.
 There are more subtle guidelines below, but these are the most important issues.